mitchellroe/mitchellroe/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Mitchell.
-I'm a forest lover with a Linux addiction.
-I spend most of my time in GitOps, working on Ansible, Terraform, and Kubernetes.
+I'm a forest lover 🌳 with a Linux habit 🐧.<br>I spend most of my time in GitOps, working on Ansible, Terraform, and Kubernetes.